Apply Online for a Storage Heater Grant or a Boiler Grant from the Affordable Warmth Scheme

 The Affordable Warmth Scheme is part of Government’s ECO initiative which uses money provided by the large energy companies to award heating and insulation grants to householders.

-If you live in your own home or a privately rented one and you receive certain state benefits you may qualify for a grant to replace your faulty or inefficient storage heaters or your faulty, inefficient central heating boiler.
+If you live in your own home and you receive certain state benefits you may qualify for a grant to replace your faulty or inefficient storage heaters or your faulty, inefficient central heating boiler.

 If you live in social housing (council and housing association properties), your home has an EPC (Energy Performance Certificate) rating of E, F or G you may qualify for: